mlauret/ROS-kinetic-tutorial-tech.IO/markdowns/4-cli/cli.md

 > Wait, where is catkin ?

 Catkin Tools aim to be a replacement for catkin_make.
+It still in beta.
+Therefore, it's not shipped with ROS.
+You need to install it manually.
+This tutorial will give you catkin tools instead of catkin_make, but the command are mostly the same (catkin_make is catkin build, etc.)